 Once simply ornamental in nature, the button as a means to fasten clothes has been around since 13th century Germany.
 Since then, a wide variety of materials like wood, clay, shells, and plastic have been used to make buttons in every size, shape, and color.
 A button jar can morph into a great craft project, extra game tokens, or fashion embellishment.
 Sure, we have zippers and Velcro now, but buttons are just more fun, interesting, and whimsical.
-Buttons can even be works of art, so take time to appreciate those useful, pretty little things on National Button Day.
+Buttons can even be works of art, so take time to appreciate those useful, pretty little things on National Button Day on November 16.

-National Button Day - History
+National Button Day timeline

 A button that was once part of a Texas confederate navy uniform circa the Civil War sold for over $2,000.